Brewery with food

-One of the Valley’s first micro-breweries, the Duckstein is a casual, friendly place offering a traditional German dining experience with great beers, which are available by the glass or as part of a tasting pallet, and live music most weekends.
+One of the Valley’s first micro-breweries, the Duckstein is a casual, friendly place offering a traditional German dining experience with great beers, which are available by the glass or as part of a tasting palette, and live music most weekends.

 The core beers here are made to the ancient tradition of Reinheitsgebot, which stipulates only water, malt and hops may be used to produce beer which is additive- and chemical-free, making it suitable for those allergic to preservatives.